5 Key Learnings from Capillary's Journey to IPO

 At Capillary, tenured employees can avail a 10-day vipassana break to recharge (on top of annual holidays).
 These aren't perks—they're reflections of the founders' values.

-Lesson for founders: Your values aren't wall art.
+Lesson For founders: Your values aren't wall art.
 They're your competitive moat.

+This is a popular Japanese proverb that means no matter how many times you are knocked down, you rise one more time.
 Building a lasting business amid fast-changing market conditions inevitably means navigating a roller coaster of highs and lows.

 From being awarded SaaS Company of the Year in 2015 to suddenly needing to arrest high churn (especially during Covid) to being recognized as the Comeback Kid at ET Startup Awards 2025, Capillary has seen its share of both sides.

-It's the resilience of the founders and their team that made the IPO possible.
+It's the resilience of the founders and their team that made this IPO possible.
 And in a poetic way, this resilient DNA is exactly what will make Capillary successful at navigating the often choppy and unpredictable waters of public markets.

 3. One Must Unlearn to Re-learn